-Part of the reduction in area offered for lease occurred because in 1982, Congress banned the development of oil and natural gas resources on most of the OCS.
-America's OCS encompasses 1.76 billion acres of submerged, taxpayer-owned lands, with over 97 percent of these offshore lands not leased for energy exploration and development.36 technically recoverable oil (over 13 years of supply at current consumption rates) and 420 trillion cubic feet of technically recoverable natural gas (over 16 years of supply at current consumption rates).
-The congressional prohibition was reinforced by a presidential moratorium instituted in 1990 by President George H.W.
+Part of the reduction in area offered for lease occurred because in 1982, Congress banned the development of oil and natural gas resources on most of the Outer Continental Shelf.
+America's OCS encompasses 1.76 billion acres of submerged, taxpayer-owned lands, with over 98 percent of these offshore lands not leased for energy exploration and development.

+The Bureau of Ocean Energy Management (BOEM), an agency of the U.S. Department of Interior, estimates that the OCS contains 86 billion barrels of technically recoverable oil (over 12 years of supply at current consumption rates) and 420 trillion cubic feet of technically recoverable natural gas (over 16 years of supply at current consumption rates).
+The Congressional prohibition was reinforced by a presidential moratorium instituted in 1990 by President George H.W.
 Bush.
 These moratoria made the United States the only developed country in the world that banned access to its own offshore energy sources.